 Always ask for references from other homeowners the contractor has worked with.
 If you got the referral from a friend or neighbour you’re already a step ahead of the game, but it’s still a good idea to look at other projects they’ve done.
 Ask to see some of their previous work that is similar in scope to your planned project.
 Contact those homeowners and ask them about their experience.
 Find out if they’re happy with the work itself and how it was working with that person.

 Chances are pretty good that the estimates you get will vary considerably.
 I won’t even consider an estimate that is significantly lower than the others because it’s likely not to have included all the things I’ve asked for.
-I usually look at all the other estimates and then consider them along with references from other similar projects they’ve done.
+When I hire a contractor I usually look at all the other estimates and then consider them along with references from other similar projects they’ve done.
 Keep in mind of course that things can change over the course of a renovation.
 Unexpected surprises can and will occur so make sure you have a healthy contingency (anywhere from 15-25% depending on the size of your project and the condition of your house).